IPG1094: First-in-Class Small-Molecule Inhibitor of MIF Tautomerase Activity

 Summary:

 Macrophage Migration Inhibitory Factor (MIF) is known to be upregulated in various types of cancer and, as a component of tumor-derived exosomes, plays a crucial role in the differentiation and infiltration of myeloid derived suppressor cells (MDSCs), the major immunosuppressive cells in the tumor microenvironment.
-The tautomerase activity of MIF is responsible for its biological functions, and targeted inhibition of MIF tautomerase activity reduces MDSC, enhances CD8+ T cell proliferation and infiltration, thereby suppressing tumor growth.
-IPG1094 is so far the most selective and potent MIF tautomerase inhibitor, which is currently in clinical trials for cancer.
-The completed phase I clinical trial has proven its excellent safety and reasonable DMPK profiles.
-Phase II clinical trial for brain metastatic cancer is underway and is pending for expanding to other cancer types.
+The tautomerase activity of MIF is responsible for its biological functions, and targeted inhibition of MIF tautomerase activity reduces MDSC, enhances CD8+ T cell infiltration, and inhibits tumor growth.
+IPG1094 is the global leader as MIF tautomerase inhibitor, which is currently in clinical trials for cancer.
+The phase I clinical trial completed in Australia has proved to be incredibly safe, with a reasonable DMPK profile.
+Phase II clinical trial for long cancer brain metastasis is underway and is pending for expanding to other cancer indications.

 Mechanism of Action

-■MIF, a natural inhibitor of P53, is aberrantly expressed in most tumor cells, while its receptor, CD74, is exclusively expressed in myeloid cells.
+■ MIF is abnormally up-regulated in most tumor cells, while its receptor, CD74, is exclusively expressed in myeloid cells.

-■As a component of tumor exosomes, MIF plays a key role in disturbing myeloid cell differentiation via binding to CD74 receptor complex and triggering intracellular signaling, resulting in disturbance of myeloid cell differentiation and the subsequent accumulation of MDSCs in the bone marrow, second lymphoid organs, and tumor tissues.
+■ As a component of tumor-derived exosomes, MIF plays a key role in disturbing myeloid cell differentiation via binding to CD74 and triggering intracellular signaling, resulting in blockade of myeloid cell differentiation and the subsequent accumulation of MDSCs in not only the bone marrow and second lymphoid organs, but in tumor tissues as well.

 ■MIF possesses thio-protein oxidoreductase and tautomerase activities, and the latter has proven to be crucial for its biological functions.
-Targeted inhibition of MIF tautomerase activity reduces MDSC, enhances CD8+ T cell infiltration, and prevents tumor growth.
+Targeted inhibition of MIF tautomerase activity reduces MDSC, thereby lifting the suppression of MDSC on CD8+ T cell activation and proliferation, resulting in elevated antitumor immunity.

 Key Differentiation

-■IPG1094 is the leading inhibitor of MIF tautomerase in clinical trial stage worldwide.
+■ IPG1094 is the first selective MIF tautomerase inhibitor targeting MDSC in clinical trial stages worldwide.

-■With its excellent cell membrane penetration property, IPG1094 is able to hit its target that is localized in intracellular vesicles or exosomes.
+■ IPG1094 is a cell membrane penetrable compound, which is able to hit its target that is localized in intracellular vesicles or exosomes.

-■As an excellent brain penetrable compound, IPG1094 is exceptionally efficacious on primary and metastatic brain tumors.
+■ IPG1094 is a brain penetrable compound, which is especially efficacious for primary and secondary brain tumors.

 In vitro properties

-■In the MDSC and CD8+ T cell co-culture system, addition of murine pancreatic cancer-derived exosomes enhances MDSC-mediated suppression on CD8+ T cell proliferation, which is blocked by IPG1094.
+■In the MDSC and CD8+ T cell co-culture system, co-incubation with murine pancreatic cancer-derived exosomes enhances MDSC-mediated immunosuppression on CD8+ T cell proliferation, which is blocked by IPG1094.

 In vivo Properties